I remember the late nights cuddled in a large duvet with one parent on each side and endless snacks on the bed. This was our monthly movie night.

 Have you ever wondered what it would be like if your future self and childhood self met?
 The Adam Project explores this idea, but set against a backdrop of a dystopian future, a time travel mission gone wrong, evil powermongers and, of course, a good love story.
 Better yet, it stars Ryan Reynolds so you know you’re in for a good time.

 Guillermo del Toro is a master of fantasy cinema, but keep in mind that his re-telling of this beloved children’s classic is darker than the original.
 This one is not recommended for viewers under the age of 12 and it’s also recommended that parents watch this one with their kids.

 Hands up if you love Lin-Manuel Miranda!
 We’re going to assume everyone’s hands are up because, really, what is not to love about this musical genius!
 Vivo is the story of a music-loving kinkajou (voiced by Miranda who also wrote the film’s soundtrack) who embarks on the journey of a lifetime to fulfill his destiny and deliver a love song for an old friend.

-What should I watch on Netflix with my tween who is under 13?
+What should I watch on Netflix with my 9-12 year old?

 So what are you waiting for?
 Grab the popcorn and a blanket and get watching!

 New releases, old favourites and so much more – BINGE’s April line-up has it all

 What’s on BINGE in March?
 Succession season 4, for starters!